racingmars/vm-provision/README.md

 QEMU+KVM VM Provisioning
 ========================

-This is a simple tool that makes it easy to quickly create new Linux server VMs, running under QEMU+KVM, based on various Linux distribution cloud images.
-I use this for quick, usually throw-away VMs, when I need to test something in a clean environment, check how a particular different Linux distro does something, test a command or software without affecting my host system, etc.
+This is a simple tool that makes it easy to quickly create new Linux and FreeBSD server VMs, running under QEMU+KVM, based on various distribution cloud images.
+I use this for quick, usually throw-away VMs, when I need to test something in a clean environment, check how a particular different distro does something, test a command or software without affecting my host system, etc.

-The script will gather some basic details for the VM, download the requested Linux distribution if necessary, and create cloud-init metadata to configure the network and initial user.
+The script will gather some basic details for the VM, download the requested distribution if necessary, and create cloud-init metadata to configure the network and initial user.
 The VM will be ready to run with a startup script produced by this tool.

 [![Distribution selection](screenshots/page1-thumbnail.png?raw=true)](screenshots/page1.png?raw=true)
 [![VM options form](screenshots/page2-thumbnail.png?raw=true)](screenshots/page2.png?raw=true)